Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Results

-\xhdr{CAPT outperforms baselines and existing model-ensembling approaches} Table~\ref{tab:results} summarizes performance across classification and text generation tasks. $M_{\text{new}}$ outperforms $M_{\text{old-clin}}$ by an average of 53.6\% in Macro-F1 on classification benchmarks and 52.6\% in LLM-jury scores on text-generation benchmarks.
+CAPT outperforms baselines and existing model-ensembling approaches.
+Table~\ref{tab:results} summarizes performance across clinical classification and text generation tasks. $M_{\text{new}}$ outperforms $M_{\text{old-clin}}$ by an average of 53.6\% in Macro-F1 on classification benchmarks and 52.6\% in LLM-jury scores on text-generation benchmarks.
 This performance gap likely explains why UNiTE, which averages the probability scores of $M_{\text{old-clin}}$ and $M_{\text{new}}$, performs worse than $M_{\text{new}}$ alone by 8–28\% on average.
-While proxy tuning narrows the gap between $M_{\text{old-L}}$ and $M_{\text{old-clin}}$, it is consistently outperformed by $M_{\text{new}}$, underscoring how architectural advances alone can substantially improve performance.
+Proxy tuning improves upon both $M_{\text{old-L}}$ and $M_{\text{old-clin}}$ despite their large performance gap, demonstrating the potential of contrastive decoding-based methods to bridge models of distinct capabilities.
+However, $M_{\text{new}}$ consistently outperforms proxy tuning, highlighting how the method's reliance on shared vocabularies limits its applicability as new base models are released.

 CAPT outperforms $M_{\text{new}}$ on 8 of 12 metrics, while UniTE improves on only 2.
 Averaged across all tasks and metrics, CAPT outperforms UniTE and proxy tuning by 17.6\% and 41.4\%, respectively.
-For text-generation tasks, CAPT yields substantially more risk-free outputs (+35.85\% vs.\ UniTE; +63.12\% vs.\ proxy tuning), indicating improved clinical safety alongside performance gains.
+CAPT's gains are particularly pronounced on text-generation tasks, where clinical reasoning and terminology precision are critical.
+For these tasks, CAPT yields substantially more risk-free outputs, improving by 13.94 and 20.44 percentage points over UniTE and proxy tuning respectively.
+This indicates meaningful improvements in clinical safety and utility alongside performance gains.